 Today, Gassee is a businessman turned writer with an insightful and witty technology blog but in 1985 he was Apple's senior vice president of research and development.

 Also by this point, their plans or at least hopes were well developed.
 Newton was to be a handheld computer and communicator that sold for $2,495.
-That's what the original Mac cost so it didn't seem unreadable.
-In today's money, however, it's $5,534 which does.
+That's what the original Mac cost so it didn't seem unreasonable.
+In today's money, though, it's $5,534 which does.

 That could've been the end of Newton except for Bill Atkinson.
 This is the man who was principally responsible for the Apple Lisa's graphical interface which then became the Mac's.